 - For pupils with SEND, but without an Education Health and Care plan, the decision regarding the support required will be taken by school and communicated with parents.
-This will be regarding academic and pastoral progress, PLPs and provision in place. - For pupils with an Education, Health Care plan, this decision will be reached when the plan is being produced or annual review, done in conjunction with parents and SEND key workers.
+This will be regarding academic and pastoral progress, one-page profiles and provision in place. - For pupils with an Education, Health Care plan, this decision will be reached when the plan is being produced or annual review, done in conjunction with parents and SEND key workers from Staffordshire County Council.